 On Friday, October 30, markets check the Japanese unemployment rate of September, the German GDP of Q3 with the Eurozone inflation numbers of October.
 Additionally, markets expect the Canadian GDP number of August and the US PCE index numbers of September with the Michigan consumer sentiment index of October.

-Looking for a regulated company in the UAE?
+Looking for a regulated company?
 Open now a trading account with Capex.com

 S&P 500- Daily Price Chart (April 8 – October 25, 2020)

 On October 12, the S&P500 coiled for a possible downside move.
 The price developed a double top pattern where the neckline resides at 3197.7.
 A break below this level could send the price even lower towards 2790.3 in the short to mid-term.